 Investment in early childhood is a moral imperative that also saves society from 7 to 14 dollars for every dollar spent (Heckman).
 This realization along with newfound governmental interest in preschool education in quality Head Start program has put early childhood on center stage.
 Research has followed pace and we have been privileged to be a part of that new wave.
 As a co-investigator on the NICHD Study of Early Child Care and Youth Development from 1991-2004, our lab at Temple University was part of one of the most expansive studies of early child care and child development in context.
 This study, enrolling 1364 children across America is considered by many to be a gold standard within psychological research.

-Our work in early education produced research on early literacy and early spatial learning and sparked other work in our lab on literacy, mathematics, assessment, and on the kinds of learning that can take place in informal settings like museums (Mahajan et al., in press).
+Our work in early education produced research on early literacy and early spatial learning and sparked other work in our lab on literacy, mathematics, assessment, and on the kinds of learning that can take place in informal settings like museums (Song et al., 2017; Hassinger-Das et al., 2017).
 Current research in our laboratory is directly investigating the role of guided or playful learning on child outcomes.
 Research in these areas demonstrates the exciting interplay between science and practice.
 For example, one recent paper suggests that play might help us set a mindset (what we call a mis en place) for learning that helps us pay more attention to what we are learning and to stay on task as we are learning (Weisberg, Hirsh-Pasek, Golinkoff and McCandless, 2014).

-Our translational work on early education will be presented in our forthcoming book Becoming Brilliant in the 21st Century: The 6Cs (APA Press) that features the 6Cs (collaboration, communication, content, critical thinking, creative innovation and confidence) as a set of skills that will foster global outcomes needed for success in the 21st Century Global world (Golinkoff & Hirsh-Pasek, 2015).
+Our translational work on early education will be presented in our forthcoming book Becoming Brilliant in the 21st Century: The 6Cs (APA Press) that features the 6Cs (collaboration, communication, content, critical thinking, creative innovation and confidence) as a set of skills that will foster global outcomes needed for success in the 21st Century Global world (Golinkoff & Hirsh-Pasek, 2016).
 First introduced in a Mandate for playful learning in preschool (Hirsh-Pasek et al., 2009), the 6Cs offer a systematic and evidence-based way of rethinking education for our time.
 We are asking how research from the science of learning might help us put the education back in “educational” apps (Hirsh-Pasek et al., 2015).
 A brief review of Becoming Brilliant appears in an NPR interview, A Plan for Raising Brilliant Kids, According to Science, by Anya Kamenetz.

 Research demonstrates that guided play can help preschool children prepare for reading and math better than free play and direct instruction alone.

 Multilingualism is an international fact of life and increasing in the United States.
 Multilingual families are exceedingly diverse, and policies relevant to them should take this into account.
-The quan- tity and quality of a child’s exposure to responsive conversation spoken by fluent adults predicts both monolingual and multilingual language and literacy achievement.
+The quantity and quality of a child’s exposure to responsive conversation spoken by fluent adults predicts both monolingual and multilingual language and literacy achievement.

-Golinkoff, R. & Hirsh-Pasek, K. (in press) Becoming Brilliant: What science teaches us about raising successful children APA Press.
+Golinkoff, R. & Hirsh-Pasek, K. (2016) Becoming Brilliant: What science teaches us about raising successful children APA Press.

 Hirsh-Pasek, K., Zosh, J., Golinkoff, R.M.
 Gray, J., Robb, M., and Kaufman, J. (2015) Putting education in educational apps: Lesson for the science of learning.
 Psychological Science in the Public Interest, 16,1, 3-34.